-After a century of silence, the story of the Tulsa Race Massacre will be shared with the nation.
+After a century of silence, the story of the 1921 Tulsa Race Massacre will be shared with the nation.

-Concept Design, Exhibit Design, Experience Design
+Exhibit Design, Media Design

 This section explores the early placemaking of Greenwood — how and why the African American community came to this place, the struggles they faced, and the ways in which they succeeded in building this vibrant and wealthy community, even in the face of systemic racial oppression.

-Life in Greenwood Through the Lens of a Barbershop
+Life in Greenwood (Period Barbershop Recreation)

 1921 Tulsa Race Massacre

 This exhibit brings to life the horrors of the 1921 Tulsa Race Massacre, immersing visitors in the minute-by-minute accounts from survivors and memories from descendants.
 Told from the perspective of survivors, the humanity and despair frames the photographs of crumbling businesses and burning homes that witnessed the destruction of a thriving African American community.
 First person accounts taken from interviews with survivors like Eddie Faye Gates weave together the black experience of the Massacre.

 80 years of history are covered in this gallery.
 A split-screen graphic contrasts a Greenwood District street view during its heyday with photos from after Urban Renewal, framing the theme of the district’s Changing Fortunes.
 A bold, interpretive installation of Greenwood business signs anchors the exhibit space.
 The installation profiles key community members while flickering lights and various states of (dis)repair reference the ebbs and flows of economic success following the Massacre.
 Key moments in Greenwood’s history after the Massacre show how the community succeeded but also struggled to live through its legacy of historical racial trauma.
 Stories push and pull out from the wall, showing the constant duality of experiences.